1983 Australian federal election: Background and issues

 However, Fraser could not secure a swift dissolution of parliament as paperwork for the double dissolution had to be prepared, delaying the official proclamation by Governor-General, Sir Ninian Stephen by a few hours.
-Fraser had hoped to do this before the announcement of the change in Labor leadership, and was now stuck with the prospect of a party now led by the more popular Hawke.
+Fraser had hoped to do this before the announcement of the change in Labor leadership.
+Unfortunately for Fraser, Hayden had resigned two hours before Fraser travelled to Government House.
+He only learned Hayden had resigned after the writs formally issued.

 Richard de Crespigny (future Captain of Qantas flight 32 which was crippled on a flight from Singapore to Sydney), who was serving at this time as aide de camp to Governor-General Stephen, details this event in his book.
 The actual double dissolution of the parliament occurred the following day on 4 February.
 Fraser also hoped to gain control of the Senate, where the Australian Democrats had held the balance of power since 1 July 1981.

 Five days later on 8 February, the ALP formally elected Hawke as party leader.
-Fraser was intensely unpopular at the time, and in response to his abrupt removal, Hayden made his famous claim that a "drover's dog" could lead the ALP to victory.
+Fraser was intensely unpopular at the time, and now faced the prospect of going into an election facing a Labor Party led by the popular Hawke.
+In response to his abrupt removal, Hayden made his famous claim that a "drover's dog" could lead the ALP to victory.
 Fraser's campaign used the slogan "We're Not Waiting for the World", while Hawke's campaign theme was based around his favoured leadership philosophy of consensus, using the slogan "Bringing Australia Together".

 The Ash Wednesday bushfires that devastated areas of Victoria and South Australia on 16 February disrupted the Prime Minister's re-election campaign which was unofficially put on hold while he toured the affected areas.